MACCNYC/maccnyc.github.io/_posts/2020-19-06 Anarchafeminism and Abolition.md

 ---
 title: Anarchafeminism and Abolition
 date: <2020>-<6>-<19>
 layout: post
-author: MACC NYC
+author: MACC
 ---

-In the spirit of abolition and building a better world, we honor #Juneteenth today with the MACC Anarchist Feminist working group’s contribution to #### <a href= "https://publicseminar.org/2020/05/anarchafeminist-manifesto-1-0/?fbclid=IwAR13iwT9A3pMfrZTrrX9EWoxcwMHVtfr7lhimAGek1nmWOWTrF-ymw7IwZg">Public Seminar anarchafeminist manifesto</a>.
+In the spirit of abolition and building a better world, we honor #Juneteenth today with the MACC Anarchist Feminist working group’s contribution to <a href= "https://publicseminar.org/2020/05/anarchafeminist-manifesto-1-0/?fbclid=IwAR13iwT9A3pMfrZTrrX9EWoxcwMHVtfr7lhimAGek1nmWOWTrF-ymw7IwZg">Public Seminar anarchafeminist manifesto</a>.

 ## H2**Anarchafeminsm and Abolition**